What is notifiable work?

 Requirement to register notifiable work

-Plumbers and drainers are required to register their notifiable work with the QBCC so that plumbing work can be checked for compliance with the plumbing regulations and standards.
+Plumbers and drainers are required to register notifiable work with the QBCC to keep a record of work, and so that the work can be checked for compliance with the plumbing and drainage codes and standards.

 Notifiable work must be registered with the QBCC within 10 business days of issuing an invoice for the work.